-Investors are on the edges of their seats, hoping that Alaska Air Group
+Investors are on the edge of their collective seats, hoping that Alaska Air Group

 What analysts say:

 - Buy, sell, or hold?: The majority of analysts back Alaska Air Group as a buy.
-But with 63.6% of analysts rating it a buy, Alaska Air Group is still below the mean analyst rating of its nearest 10 competitors, which average 64.4% buys.
+But with 53.8% of analysts rating it a buy, Alaska Air Group is still below the mean analyst rating of its nearest 10 competitors, which average 62.7% buys.
 Analysts like Alaska Air Group better than competitor JetBlue Airways overall.
-Seven out of 15 analysts rate JetBlue Airways a buy compared to seven of 11 for Alaska Air Group.
-Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.
+Five out of 13 analysts rate JetBlue Airways a buy compared to seven of 13 for Alaska Air Group.
+While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.

 What our community says:

-The majority of CAPS All-Stars see ALK as a good bet, with 60.3% giving it an "outperform" rating.
-The majority of Fools are in agreement with the All-Stars, for 62.2% give it an "outperform" rating.
-Fools are keen on Alaska Air Group and haven't been shy with their opinions lately, logging 113 posts in the past 30 days.
+The majority of CAPS All-Stars see Alaska Air Group as a good bet, with 61.4% awarding it an "outperform" rating.
+The majority of Fools are in agreement with the All-Stars as 62.1% give it an "outperform" rating.
+Fools are keen on Alaska Air Group and haven't been shy with their opinions lately, logging 114 posts in the past 30 days.
 Alaska Air Group's bearish CAPS rating of one out of five stars falls short of the Fool community sentiment.

-Alaska Air Group's gross margin shrank by 9.8 percentage points in the last quarter.
-Revenue rose 13.7% while cost of sales rose 35.3% to $684.2 million from a year earlier.
+Alaska Air Group's profit has risen year over year by an average of more than fourfold over the past five quarters.
+The company's gross margin shrank by 12.3 percentage points in the last quarter.
+Revenue rose 12.2% while cost of sales rose 43.1% to $681.1 million from a year earlier.